ai-shifu/ChatALL/README.md

 ### Other features

-* Log in with your own bot accounts
+* No register needed.
+Log in with your own bot accounts
 * Enable/disable any bots at any time
 * Switch between one, two, or three-column view
 * Supports multiple languages (en, zh)
-* [TODO] Keep ChatGPT session alive
+* Keep ChatGPT session alive in background
 * [TODO] Best recommendations

 ## Prerequisites